Skip to main content

 I do wish we spent more time in Mâcon, as it’s much larger than the others.
 We did stay overnight there and had a wonderful experience strolling along the marina and the canal.
 As it was our last stop, we were eager to polish off all the tine we had our eye on.
 A short walk from the marina is Maison Maconnaise des Vins, doubling as both a knowledgeable, regional wine shop and a cozy restaurant upstairs.

-Navigating a Pénichette isn’t too difficult.
-Everyone had a little bit of boating experience abroad, between sailing trips, motorboat vacations and a couple cruises.
-Before leaving, Locaboat gives a great overview of the entire vessel, from the helm to the toilets.
+Navigating our French holiday barge wasn’t too difficult.
+Everyone had a little bit of boating experience abroad, between sailing trips, motorboat vacations, and a couple of cruises.
+Before leaving, Locaboat gave us a great overview of the entire vessel, from the helm to the toilets.

-The main thing to recall is how to get though the locks.
+The main thing to recall is how to get through the locks.
 These come in all shapes and sizes and are basically contained parts of the water that help regulate depth and levels of the canal.
-The first few locks are automatic when manned by a lockeeper, who will help you learn the ropes.
-Later on you might encounter some manual, smaller locks that require a little teamwork to rotate the gates and tie up the boat.
-In the wider canal are commercial locks – HUGE locks that can fit the big barges and cruise ships.
+The first few locks are automatic when manned by a lockkeeper (who will help you learn the ropes).
+Later on, you might encounter some manual, smaller locks that require a little teamwork to rotate the gates and tie up the boat.
+In the wider canal are commercial locks—HUGE locks that can fit the big barges and cruise ships.
 It’s wild to see you descend so far from one side to the other!

 wine cave france eileen cotter wright

 There were a few minor mishaps.
 We had an issue with the bathrooms where a part simply needed to be replaced.
-The crew from Locaboats though met us along the canal and quickly came to our rescue with a swift repair.
+The crew from Locaboats met us along the canal and quickly rescued us with a swift repair.

 We also were unlucky with the rain.
-The canals were flooded and some were closed off from boats, but this did not negatively impact the trip.
+The canals were flooded and some were closed off for boats, but this did not negatively impact the trip.
 May is fairly warm and despite the rain, it’s still pleasant to be outside.
-When the sun came out, it made some moments all the sweeter.
-Pack a waterproof jacket just in case, as you’ll have to be outside part of the day regardless if you plan to cruise the canal every day.
+When the sun came out, it made our moments all the sweeter.
+Pack a waterproof jacket just in case, as you’ll have to be outside part of the day whether or not you plan to cruise the canal every day.

 patti in the canal locks france eileen cotter wright

-Do keep in mind if you do a trip like this early or late in the season, some villages can be fairly closed up.
-A couple times we had to hunt down a place to eat or buy groceries that was open.
-However, this also meant there was little to no boat traffic on the canals and town were uncrowded.
+Do keep in mind if you do a trip like this early or late in the season—or during a French holiday—some villages can be fairly closed up.
+A couple of times we had to hunt down a place to eat or buy groceries that was open.
+However, this also meant there was little to no boat traffic on the canals, and towns were uncrowded.

 With that said, opt for the rental bikes to keep on the boat.
 They were not only perfect for some exercise off the water, but helped us get into town even faster when pressed for time.